jackpal/SQLiteDataFrame/README.md

     - Date
   - Columns whose types can't be determined are given type Any
   - You can manually override the default types by using the "types:" parameter.

+## Limitations

+- DataFrames do not support the concept of non-nullable types.
+Non-nullable sqlite columns will be represented in the DataFrame using nullable columns.